-(2) Minimum distances that wells and other excavations, structures, and equipment shall be located from water wells, streets, roads, highways, rivers, lakes, streams, ponds, other bodies of water, railroad tracks, public or private recreational areas, zoning districts, and buildings or other structures.
-Rules adopted under division (A)(2) of this section shall not conflict with section 1509.021 of the Revised Code.
+(B) Minimum distances that wells and other excavations, structures, and equipment shall be located from water wells, streets, roads, highways, rivers, lakes, streams, ponds, other bodies of water, railroad tracks, public or private recreational areas, zoning districts, and buildings or other structures.
+Rules adopted under this division shall not conflict with section 1509.021 of the Revised Code.

 (D) Procedures, methods, and equipment and other requirements for equipment to prevent and contain discharges of oil and brine from oil production facilities and oil drilling and workover facilities consistent with and equivalent in scope, content, and coverage to section 311(j)(1)(c) of the "Federal Water Pollution Control Act Amendments of 1972," 86 Stat.
 886, 33 U.S.C.A.
 1251, as amended, and regulations adopted under it.
 In addition, the rules may specify procedures, methods, and equipment and other requirements for equipment to prevent and contain surface and subsurface discharges of fluids, condensates, and gases.

 (F) Requirements governing the location and construction of fresh water impoundments that are part of a production operation.

 Amended by 131st General Assembly File No. TBD, HB 64, §101.01, eff.
 9/29/2015.